 One of the biggest things I hear around the playground is that parents avoid eating out with their kids to ensure their kids always stay healthy.
 Parents buy tons of gadgets and gizmos, like home meat slicers to make restaurant-style meals at home.
 And while I do applaud their idea, eating out is actually alright.
 Of course, I am not advocating going to fast food restaurants once a week, but it is important to show kids that they can go out to a restaurant and still eat a healthy meal.
 Besides, as parents, we can’t cook every night!

 - Sometimes you Have to Throw 3 Meals a Day Out the Window

 We all were taught that you need to eat three healthy meals a day.
 However, this is not always the case.
 Children should eat when they are hungry as they will enjoy what they are eating and not see having a meal as a chore.
 If children are forced to eat when they don’t want to, they will place negative thoughts on meal time and potentially eating as a whole.

 - Do Not Force Your Child to Eat

 This goes with the previous point – if your child is not hungry, do not make them sit there until they eat everything.
 As long as your child eats a little something on their plate, finishing their plate should not be obligated.
-As parents, we always want to ensure our children are getting enough to eat, which creates the whole “you cannot leave the table until you finish your peas” fiasco.
+As parents, we always want to ensure our children are getting enough to eat, which creates the whole “you cannot leave the table until you finish your food” fiasco.
 However, kids are the judges of their body, not you.
 If they think they are full, they most likely are.
 And if they are happy and healthy, it is okay that a few broccoli stems are still on their plate.